Glossary of Banking Terms

 Know Your Customer (KYC) – An important due-diligence process to ensure that customers deal only in legitimate banking operations and not in money laundering or fraud.

-Metal Card – A credit or debit card made of metal, typically stainless steel.
+Metal Credit Card – A credit card made of metal, typically stainless steel.

 Mobile Banking – A service provided by banks and financial institutions that allows you to do your banking on your smartphone or tablet.